+(D.6)

 should be developed for the theoretical resistance rt of the member or structural detail considered.

 (2) The resistance function should cover all relevant basic variables X that affect the resistance at the relevant limit state.

 (3) All basic parameters should be measured for each test specimen i and should be available for use in the evaluation.